Who Can Submit

 General Rules and Suggestions

 - Look at the market.
 Know what has been written.
 It’s as easy as looking through an online retailer or strolling through your local bookstore.
-While stories with supernatural elements are always popular, we are not looking for a book on a boy wizard or vampires.
+We’re looking for originality.

-- Make sure it’s a book that kids would want to read, not just what adults would want kids to read.
+- Make sure your story is a book that kids would want to read, not just what adults would want kids to read.
 A book on table manners is not the kidcentric book Tanglewood is looking for.

 - Many people send in manuscripts telling the story of a special relationship in their lives, the most common being with children, grandchildren, or the family pet.
 While these should be written and kept as family heirlooms to be treasured, they are not usually publishable for a general market.